Adel1250/E-Commerce-DB/README.md

     product as p
 join order_details as od on
     p.product_id = od.product_id
-join "order" as o on
+join orders as o on
     od.order_id = o.order_id
 where
     extract(month